-- 9.2.1.
-The Bout may be terminated by the Referee due to a situation that is out of the Boxers' or the Referee's control, such as the destruction of the ring, failure of the lighting supply, forces of nature or other similar unforeseen conditions. - 9.2.2.
-If a Bout is interrupted during the first round and cannot be completed, the Bout will be rescheduled on the same day (preferably within the same Session).
-The decision will be made by the Technical Delegate. - 9.2.3.
-If a Bout is interrupted during the first round during the final Bout and cannot be completed, the Bout will be cancelled and both Boxers will receive a silver medal.
+- 9.1.8.
+The Winner on Points (WP) decision applies in case the Bout is terminated by the Referee due to a situation that is out of the Boxers or Referee's control, such as the destruction of the ring, failure of the lighting supply, forces of nature or other similar unforeseen conditions, and only if the situation mentioned occurs after the end of the first round. - 9.1.9.
+The Winner on Points (WP) decision applies in case of a Double Knockout (DKO) during a final Bout of a competition. - 9.1.10.
+If a Bout is interrupted due to force majeure after the first round, the Bout will be terminated, and the scores considered final.

-9.3.
+9.2.
 Referee Stops Contest (RSC)

-- 9.3.1.
-If a Boxer, in the Referee's opinion, is being outclassed or is receiving excessive punishment or hard blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC. - 9.3.2.
-If a Boxer is standing and is unfit to continue and/or fails to resume boxing after an Eight Count, the opponent is declared the winner of the Bout by RSC. - 9.3.3.
-If a Boxer fails to resume boxing immediately after the rest period between rounds, the opponent is declared the winner of the Bout by RSC. - 9.3.4.
-If a Boxer who fell out of the ring as a result of a legal blow does not re-enter the ring after thirty (30) seconds, the opponent is declared the winner of the Bout by RSC. - 9.3.5.
+- 9.2.1.
+If a Boxer, in the Referee's opinion, is being outclassed or is receiving excessive punishment or hard blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC. - 9.2.2.
+If a Boxer is standing and is unfit to continue and/or fails to resume boxing after an Eight Count, the opponent is declared the winner of the Bout by RSC. - 9.2.3.
+If a Boxer fails to resume boxing immediately after the rest period between rounds, the opponent is declared the winner of the Bout by RSC. - 9.2.4.
+If a Boxer who fell out of the ring as a result of a legal blow does not re-enter the ring after thirty (30) seconds, the opponent is declared the winner of the Bout by RSC. - 9.2.5.
 The Ringside Doctor has the option to advise the Referee to terminate a Bout if a Boxer, in the opinion of the Ringside Doctor, receives excessive punishment.
 The opponent is declared the winner of the Bout by RSC.

-9.4.
+9.3.
 Referee Stops Contest-Injury (RSC-I)

-- 9.4.1.
-If a Boxer, in the opinion of the Referee, is unfit to continue because of a sustained or increased injury from legal blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.4.2.
-If a Boxer, in the opinion of the Referee, is unfit to continue to compete because of an injury not sustained from blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.4.3.
+- 9.3.1.
+If a Boxer, in the opinion of the Referee, is unfit to continue because of a sustained or increased injury from legal blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.3.2.
+If a Boxer, in the opinion of the Referee, is unfit to continue to compete because of an injury not sustained from blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.3.3.
 If a Boxer suffers a low blow and does not recover after one minute and 30 seconds (1m 30s), the opponent is declared the winner of the Bout by RSC-I.

-9.5.
+9.4.
 Abandonment (ABD)

-- 9.5.1.
-If a Boxer retires voluntarily or if the Second of the Boxer throws the towel into the ring or appears on the apron (except while the Referee is conducting a count), the opponent is declared the winner of the Bout by ABD. - 9.5.2.
+- 9.4.1.
+If a Boxer retires voluntarily or if the Second of the Boxer mounts the apron and throws the towel into the ring (except while the Referee is conducting a count), the opponent is declared the winner of the Bout by ABD. - 9.4.2.
 If a Boxer loses a contact lens during a round or Bout and does not accept to continue to box without the contact lens, the Referee terminates the Bout, and declares the opponent the winner of the Bout by ABD.

-9.6.
+9.5.
 Win by Disqualification (DSQ)